 - Be Open Throughout the recruitment process you will have an opportunity to disclose information about your health condition or disability, and whether or not you require adjustments to be made.
 This information is kept confidential by HR with the aim of providing the best support possible to candidates so that they may have a positive experience.

-Each role at Citi does look for different qualities, so always check the job description, but always look for the following in our candidates.
+Each role at Citi does look for different qualities, so always check the job description, we always look for the following in our candidates.

 - Unquestioned commitment to integrity and ethical decision-making